ropensci/roadoi/README.md

 #### Any API restrictions?

 There are no API restrictions.
-However, providing your email address when using this client is required by Unpaywall.
-Set email address in your `.Renviron` file with the option `roadoi_email`
+However, Unpaywall requires an email address when using its API.
+If you are too tired to type in your email address every time, you can store the email  in the `.Renviron` file with the option `roadoi_email`

 ```
 roadoi_email = "najko.jahn@gmail.com"